 It was during this period that I suffered so many bruises from bites and pinches on my arms, that it was impossible to see skin colour, only various shades of purple, green and yellow as I had bruises on top of bruises.
 I couldn’t even go to the doctors to get my injuries documented as various people suggested.
 Other patients in the waiting room would have been at risk, as I would have had to take Rhodri with me.
 Rhodri was excluded from one of his respite homes because of his extremely violent behaviour, but within three weeks, the gluten was out of his system and he was greatly improved, stopped food craving and attacked me less often.

 The difference in the child I returned to them, rather than the child they sent home, meant that they realised Rhodri’s need for gluten free and additive free food.
 The deterioration of his behaviour when they introduced gluten was slower to show a difference, but the great improvement in his behaviour when I returned him to school, made the GP change her mind and prescribe gluten free food again.

-I’ve read how parents think they are helping their children’s teeth – but this may be at the expense of damaging their brains!
+I’ve read how parents think they are helping their children’s teeth – but could this be at the expense of damaging their brains?
 I always diluted drinks with water, putting half into an empty bottle (of the same drink) and filling both with plain or carbonated water to suit.

 When I read about these children, I wish I could go to their houses and look at the kitchens, just like I did with Rhodri (who has his own kitchen) and find out what food they are eating.
-It would be useful for parents to keep a food diary to help them work out the foods to which their children are intolerant, by observing behaviour.
+It might be useful for parents to keep a food diary to help them work out if there are foods to which their children are intolerant, by observing behaviour.

 There have been many programmes on TV about additives and hyperactivity, with ‘normal’ children not only autism / ADHD children.
 We all need to think more about “we are what we eat / drink” when it comes to both our children and ourselves.